Sui script: History

 It has been proposed by some that the Sui script bear somewhat similarities to the Xia Tao symbols in the Erlitou site, Yanshi, Henan.
 The Sui script can be used to roughly interpret its meaning, which has attracted the attention of the archaeological community.
 Furthermore, the possibility has risen that the ancestors of the Sui people originally came from more to the north or that the Xia Tao symbols influenced the Sui script.

 The Sui script is in acute danger of extinction, although the Chinese government is currently attempting to preserve it.
 In 2006, Shuishu was placed on the Chinese intangible cultural heritage list.

 Characteristics

 The Sui script was handed down from generation to generation, and its shape is similar to the Oracle bone script and the Bronze script.
 It is mainly used to record cultural information such as astronomy, geography, religion, folklore, ethics, philosophy and other cultural information.
 The Sui script is not phonetic and one needs special knowledge to interpret a text.

 The script is written mostly vertically downward and from right to left, and does not employ punctuation.
-The script can not fully represent the Sui language.
+The script cannot fully represent the Sui language.